TABLE OF CONTENTS

 Step 1: Task Identification

-Start by identifying all the tasks that are involved in delivering the project.
+Identify all the tasks involved in delivering the project.
 List these tasks on the left-hand side of the chart, in the order they need to be completed.
-This step is crucial as it lays the foundation for the entire matrix, ensuring that all project components are accounted for.
+This step is crucial as it lays the foundation for the entire matrix, ensuring that you are accounting for all project components.

 Step 2: Stakeholder Identification